gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nLocale.md

 _Client properties_ are key/value pairs that can be used to configure GWT modules.
 User agent, for example, is represented by a client property.
 Each client property can have any number of values, but all of the values must be enumerable when the GWT compiler runs.
-GWT modules can define and extend the set of available client properties along with the potential values each property might assume when loaded in an end user's browser using the `&lt;extend-property&gt;` directive.
+GWT modules can define and extend the set of available client properties along with the potential values each property might assume when loaded in an end user's browser using the `<extend-property>` directive.
 At compile time, the GWT compiler determines all the possible permutations of a module's client properties, from which it produces multiple _compilations_.
 Each compilation is optimized for a different set of client properties and is recorded into a file ending with the suffix `.cache.html`.